-The Bristol Blenheim is a truly unique British aircraft, as a type the aircraft’s history is long and formative and an important milestone in British aviation.
+The Bristol Blenheim is a truly unique British aircraft.
+As a type, the aircraft’s history is long and formative and an important milestone in British aviation.
 Designed as a small airliner in the early 1930’s by Frank Barnwell, Chief Designer of the Bristol Aircraft Company, and funded by Lord Rothermere.
-It proved much faster than the latest biplane fighters with a speed of over 300mph so Rothermere named it `Britain First` and promptly donated it to the nation.
+It proved much faster than the latest biplane fighters, with a speed of over 300mph.
+Rothermere named it `Britain First` and promptly donated it to the nation.

 The Blenheim was pressed into many roles for which it was not primarily designed, such as long range and night fighter duties.
 It became the first radar equipped night fighter and got the first kill using that equipment.
 It also played a significant part in the development of radar, paving the way for the faster more heavily armed aircraft that came later.